To see the full Detroit History Club calendar along with the calendar for our sister company Detroit History Tours, please click HERE

 Many public libraries offer storytime on a regular schedule.

 Interesting Things Read by Interesting People is a monthly event at The Detroit History Club.
-For the seventh installment, our reader is Karen Dybis.
+For the twenty-third installment, our reader is Jimmy Doom.

 Because The Detroit History Club operates as a members-only club, out of private homes, hidden spaces, and secret locations, you’ll need to join before being able to buy tickets to events.
 At checkout you’ll be asked if you are already a member; if not, select “New Member.”
 Membership to The Detroit History Club is five dollars per calendar year.
 Each person attending an event must have a membership of their own.
 Membership cards may be picked up at the first event you attend as a new member, and new cards are issued at the first event you attend each year.
 Parking is on-street and at your own risk (we’ve never had an issue, but the lawyer insists we have the disclaimer).